Mirror Will Solicitors Northwich Cheshire

 For example:

-• Partner A may leave everything to Partner B.
+• Partner A leaves their estate to Partner B.

-• Then, Partner B may leave everything to Partner A.
+• Partner B leaves their estate to Partner A.

-• If both partners pass away simultaneously, the estates are distributed to the beneficiaries named in both wills.
+• If both partners pass away, the estates are distributed to the beneficiaries named in both Wills.

 Making A Mirror Will FAQs